lindamotejl/Secure-Application-Dev/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Task
+name: Task Template
-about: Tasks to be specified here
+about: Specify general tasks using this template
 title: "[TASK]"
 labels: ''
 assignees: ''